Image Credit: Unknown

 Process problems are sometimes like microorganisms you can't see until they are seen clearly under the lens of the improvement microscope.

 Why Am I Motivated By Systems And Process Improvement Thinking?

-Some of the root causes of my Nephew’s death were due to poor handoffs, communication, and unclear process steps between sections.
+Some root causes of my Nephew’s death were poor handoffs between organizational work sections, poor communication, and unclear process steps between sections.

 The left hand did not know what the right hand was doing in the process where he sought help.
-Said another way, Silo A did not fully understand what Silo B and Silo C did in their work process each day.
-Because of the lack of coordination, my Nephew paid the ultimate price.
+Said another way, Silo A did not fully understand what Silo B and Silo C did in their daily work process.
+Because of the lack of coordination of work tasks due to poorly documented process flows in work silos, my Nephew paid the ultimate price.